Skip to main content

 Treatment to reduce pain and swelling

-Gout is usually treated with anti-inflammatory medicine like ibuprofen.
+You can usually treat gout with anti-inflammatory medicine such as ibuprofen.

-If the gout does not improve after 3 to 4 days, you might be given steroids as tablets or an injection.
+If the pain does not ease after 3 to 4 days, your GP might prescribe steroid tablets or an injection.

-• take any medicine you've been prescribed as soon as possible, it should start to work within 3 days
+• take any medicine you've been prescribed as soon as you can - it should start to work within 3 days

-• keep the joint cool – apply an ice pack, or a bag of frozen peas wrapped in a towel, for up to 20 minutes at a time
+• place an ice pack (or bag of frozen peas) wrapped in a towel on the sore joint, for up to 20 minutes at a time

-• drink lots of water, unless advised not to by your GP
+• drink lots of water, unless your GP tells you not to

-Gout can come back every few months or years or more often over time if not treated.
+Gout can come back every few months or years or more often if not treated.

-Take uric-acid-lowering medicine regularly, even when you no longer have symptoms.
+Take the medicine regularly, even when you no longer have symptoms.

 Things you can do to stop gout coming back